e271828e/Flight.jl/docs/notes/design/framework_spec.md

    affinity is a device trait (`needs_calling_task`, default `false`, [§9.6](#96-devices-one-authoring-contract-no-taxonomy)) with at most one holder per roster ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)'s admission checks);
    the shipped GUI declares it — CImGui ties rendering to the calling (main) task.
-The topology is derived from the frozen roster alone, never from `run!`'s keywords: with a calling-task device rostered the loop moves to a spawned task for the duration of the run and the calling task runs that device's loop body — inline, inside the same
+The topology is derived from the frozen roster alone — as device `init!` leaves it, a failed calling-task holder returning the loop to the calling task ([§10.4](#104-shutdown-protocol)) — and never from `run!`'s keywords: with a calling-task device rostered the loop moves to a spawned task for the duration of the run and the calling task runs that device's loop body — inline, inside the same